Pembrokeshire walks - Lawrenny

 Starting across the road from the pub the route begins with a gentle uphill stroll through mixed broad leaf woodland and the first stop, of many, for a quick swing and climb.

-Breaking through the trees, a vista reveals itself that make you stop in your tracks.
+Breaking through the trees, a vista reveals itself that makes you stop in your tracks.
 You don’t expect that.

 Head through the farm land, dodging the cow pats and across into the village.
 NOTE: there might be cows in the field and possibly with young.
 Keep dogs under close control.